bamlab/dev-standards/react-native/use_http_links_in_react_native.mo.md

 ```
 The source uri uses the HTTP protocol

-the result is this :
+the result is this:
 <br />
 <img src="https://user-images.githubusercontent.com/13121639/30554696-b92edad0-9ca5-11e7-93f0-7b41f51f8dfc.png" width="300">
 <br />
 No image displayed :(
 <br />

-### how to display these images :
+### how to display these images:

 By default iOS forbids calls using http protocol.
-Normally you should use secured http protocol (https), if you don't have that opportunity, you have to allow the domain using http protocol by modifying the `<Project>/ios/<Project>/info.plist` :
+Normally you should use secured http protocol (https), if you don't have that opportunity, you have to allow the domain using http protocol by modifying the `<Project>/ios/<Project>/info.plist`:

 in the NSExceptionDomains section, add your domain name and permission